wendyww9/task-list-api/ada-project-docs/wave_01.md

 Note that the update endpoint does update the `completed_at` attribute.
 This will be updated with custom endpoints implemented in Wave 3.

+We should remember that retrieving a model by its ID is a common operation.
+We should consider creating a route helper method that can retrieve a model by its ID, and use it in this route.
+This method could start out only working for Task models.
+But knowing that we'll be working with Goal models later on, it might be worth generalizing this method to work with any model.

 #### Delete Task: Deleting a Task

 As a client, I want to be able to make a `DELETE` request to `/tasks/1` when there is at least one saved task and get this response: